ARM-software/MDK-Middleware/Documentation/Doxygen/USB/src/usb_device.md

 The HID part of this example can be tested on a Windows PC using the HIDClient.exe utility (located in "C:\Keil\ARM\Utilities\HID_Client\Release").
 The program runs stand-alone without installation.

-\n Steps to check the USB communication using the client utility:
+Steps to check the USB communication using the client utility:

 - Run "C:\Keil\ARM\Utilities\HID_Client\Release\HIDClient.exe".
 - Select the **Keil USB Device** to establish the communication channel.